The Jan. 6 committee: What it has done and where it is headed

 First, many Republicans said any investigation should also focus on violence and damage to public property during the racial justice protests in the summer of 2020.
-Then they argued Democrats would just use the investigation as a partisan political tool by focusing on former president Donald Trump’s behavior in an attempt to tar the GOP ahead of the 2022 midterm elections.
+Then they argued that Democrats would simply use the investigation as a partisan political tool by focusing on former president Donald Trump’s behavior in an attempt to tar the GOP ahead of the 2022 midterm elections.

 But it was rejected by most House Republicans and subsequently blocked by Senate Republicans.

-House Democrats then decided to create a special investigative committee and the House passed a resolution establishing one on a 220-to-190 vote on June 30 with two Republicans joining Democrats in voting in favor of the panel.
+House Democrats then decided to create a special investigative committee, and the House passed a resolution establishing one on a 220-to-190 vote on June 30, with two Republicans joining Democrats in voting in favor of the panel.

 The Select Committee to Investigate the January 6th Attack on the United States Capitol was born.